- How to End Your PowerPoint Presentation With a Strong Close (Video)

 As you’re customizing the content, you can customize the fonts used in the presentation.
 Select the text and then choose a different font from the drop-down menu on the Home tab.

 Finally, to make your points stand out more, customize the colors.
 Double-click on the rectangle and choose a different color under the Fill > Solid Color option.

 To see even more great PowerPoint templates for your inspiration, check out the following PowerPoint template roundups:

-- Microsoft PowerPoint20 Best PowerPoint Proposal Templates for Business PPT Project Presentations 2020Sharon Hurley Hall
+- 25 Best PowerPoint Proposal Templates for Business PPT Project Presentations 2022Sharon Hurley Hall02 Sep 2022

 Learn More PowerPoint Presentation Skills

 Giving presentations is a skill.
 That means that you can learn and improve your ability giving presentations over time.
 Try out some of the presentations below to ease the process of building a presentation using Microsoft PowerPoint: